-- 3. If all the packing is not forced out, it may be necessary to remove the remaining packing by hand, using a pick or similar device.
+- If all the packing is not forced out, it may be necessary to remove the remaining packing by hand, using a pick or similar device.
 Waterous has a packing removal tool (P/N 5782) available for this purpose, see Figure 8. - 4.
-Replace packing per instructions below.
+Replace packing per instructions on the next page.